-Now you have probably had tomatillo salsa before (here’s our recipe) but rarely do you find people serving them in their un-mulsified state.
+You’ve probably had tomatillo salsa before (here’s our recipe) but rarely do you find people serving them in their un-emulsified state.
 I decided I was going to give it a try a few weeks ago.
-I purchased about 5 or 6 ears of corns and the same number of tomatillos.
-I like to try to find medium to large ones about the size of a small peach.
+I purchased five or six ears of corn and the same number of tomatillos.
+I like to try to find medium to large ones, about the size of a small peach.
 It just means less peeling.

 1/4 cup olive oil